 Grants are typically reserved for students who demonstrate a certain amount of financial need.
 They’re offered by state and federal governments as well as by private organizations and universities.
 Some are geared toward certain groups of students such as those with a specific area of study or a unique trait like being a first-generation college student.

 In order to apply for federal grants, you need to fill out the FAFSA.
 And do a little research to find out about other options that might be available to you.

 Working on the side throughout school can be a great way to cover at least some of your expenses.
 It’s important to balance working with your academics, so if you’re someone who can make both work, then go for it!
 Check out local community websites and job boards for opportunities in the area.

-In many states, you have a flagship state university and then you have ‘directional schools.’
+In many states, you have a flagship state university and then you have what are known as “directional schools.”
 A directional school is simply any school with a description of where it is geographically located in the name, like Central Michigan University, where Clark got his master’s degree.
-These kinds of schools tend to devote more of their money to classroom teaching, rather than to faculty research.
-They have higher efficiency and lower tuition.
+These kinds of schools tend to devote more of their money to classroom teaching rather than to faculty research.
+In general, they have higher efficiency and lower tuition.